-4. Mathematics Awareness Month
+4. Mathematics & Statistics Awareness Month

 5. Square Root Day

 The only thing square about Square Root Day is the date.
 When the day and the month are both the square root of the last two digits of the year, we have a Square Root Day.
-April 4, 2016 (4/4/16) is a Square Root Day, but the next one won’t be until May 5, 2025 (5/5/25)!
+April 4, 2016 (4/4/16) was a Square Root Day, but the next one won’t be until May 5, 2025 (5/5/25)!
 Get radical and make these special days square-themed.

 6. Palindrome Days

 Palindrome days aren’t just for students named Bob or Hannah.
 Palindrome days fall on any dates where the numbers of the month, day, and year are the same both forward and backward.
 For example, in the year 2022, February 22 was a palindrome date (22/02/2022) but only in countries where dates are written in the dd/mm/yyyy format!
 Challenge your students to formulate lists of future Palindrome dates.
 Start with five-digit Palindrome dates (M/DD/YY) and work up to eight-digit dates (MM/DD/YYYY).